Major Waldemar Fydrych: Early career

 During the Martial Law, many Poles first made acquaintance with Fydrych's work through his picturesque dwarf images painted on building walls, covering up the paint that was used to cover up anti-regime slogans.

 The Orange Alternative

-Starting in 1986, he began organizing a chain of happenings, which were eventually named the "Orange Alternative."
+Starting in 1986, he began organizing a chain of happenings, which were eventually named the Orange Alternative.
 These happenings involved hundreds up to thousands of participants at a given time.
-At its heyday in 1987, 1988 and 1989, Major Fydrych's "Orange Alternative" spread to other Polish cities, Warsaw, Łódź, Wrocław and Lublin being the most active.
+At its heyday in 1987, 1988 and 1989, Major Fydrych's Orange Alternative spread to other Polish cities, Warsaw, Łódź, Wrocław and Lublin being the most active.
 Altogether in the period of 1986 to 1990 the Orange Alternative organized over 60 street happenings.

-In March 1988, after distributing women's sanitary pads on the street (an item that was in severe shortage in Communist Poland), Waldemar Fydrych was arrested and sentenced by the Court of Justice to three months of imprisonment.
+In March 1988, after distributing women's sanitary pads on the street (an item that was in severe shortage in Communist Poland), Fydrych was arrested and sentenced by the Court of Justice to three months of imprisonment.
 He was released following public uproar, including a letter to the military junta signed by the foremost Polish intellectuals and artists.